-Grocery workers are beginning to die of coronavirus
+Grocery workers are dying of coronavirus

 Major supermarket chains are beginning to report their first coronavirus-related employee deaths, leading to store closures and increasing anxiety among grocery workers as the pandemic intensifies across the country.

 A Trader Joe’s worker in Scarsdale, New York, a greeter at a Giant store in Largo, Maryland, and two Walmart employees from the same Chicago-area store have died of covid-19 in recent days, the companies confirmed Monday.
+In March, a Seattle neighborhood grocer died from the effects of COVID-19.

 Though more than 40 states have ordered nonessential businesses to close and told residents to stay home to stem the spread of the virus, supermarkets are among the retailers that remain open.
 Thousands of grocery employees have continued to report to work as U.S. infections and death rates continue to climb, with many reporting long shifts and extra workloads to keep up with spiking demand.
 Many workers say they don’t have enough protective gear to deal with hundreds of customers a day.
 Dozens of grocery workers have tested positive for the coronavirus in recent weeks.